Skip to main content

 CCD Human Trafficking Prevention

-We are proud to work with our partners to raise awareness of human trafficking and provide people with resources to educate and work towards stopping this dreadful crime.
-We work with Department of Homeland Security, Oregon Trucking Association, Truckers Against Trafficking and more to raise awareness and celebrate the efforts of governments, international organizations, anti-trafficking entities, law enforcement officials, survivor advocates, communities of faith, businesses and private citizens all around the world to raise awareness about human trafficking.
+ODOT Commerce and Compliance Division is proud to work with our partners to raise awareness of human trafficking and provide people with resources to educate and work toward stopping this dreadful crime.
+We work with Department of Homeland Security, Oregon Trucking Association, TAT, and more to raise awareness and celebrate the efforts of governments, international organizations, anti-trafficking entities, law enforcement officials, survivor advocates, communities of faith, businesses, and private citizens all around the world to raise awareness about human trafficking.

 Human Trafficking Training for Oregon Motor Carriers

-We are proud to partner with Truckers Against Trafficking (TAT) to train our field staff and help motor carriers and truck drivers across Oregon receive human trafficking prevention training as well.
+We are proud to partner with TAT to train our field staff and help motor carriers and truck drivers across Oregon receive human trafficking prevention training as well.

 TAT has industry training programs available for both companies and individual drivers.
 Trainings are specified for over-the-road drivers, local drivers and movers/delivery drivers.